-We believe everyone is entitled to respect and to live and work in a welcoming, safe, non-threatening environment.
-Any complaints of unfairness are treated seriously, fully investigated and appropriate action taken.
-We are strong advocates of children's rights; if a young person feels their views are not being heard, we offer them the support of an independent advocate through NYAS.
+We believe that all young people, visitors and Team members are entitled to respect and to live and work in a welcoming, safe and non-threatening environment.

+Any complaints of discrimination or harassment will be treated seriously, be fully investigated and any appropriate action taken by management.

+We are strong advocates of children's rights, and where a young person's views are not being heard, we will offer the support of an independent advocate to support them.